jmrm36/sillytetris/README.md

 Use the on-screen buttons to move left/right, rotate, soft drop, or hard drop.
 No keyboard is required.

 ## Testing box
-A small blue box is fixed to the top-right corner of the page to help verify layout changes.
+A small red box is fixed to the top-right corner of the page to help verify layout changes.
 Leave this element in place unless explicitly removing it for testing.

 ## Auto-merge (Option A)
 PRs targeting `main` auto-merge after checks pass when: